 Initiative 1- Restorative Justice Training & Workshop 2020 - 2021

-This workshop will feature key local agencies, advocates and survivors i It will be co-facilitated by leading restorative justice practitioners from New Zealand affiliated with Project Restore.
+This workshop will feature key local agencies, advocates and survivors.
+It will be co-facilitated by leading restorative justice practitioners from New Zealand affiliated with Project Restore.
 Postponed due to COVID a new date will be released soon.

 We are actively seeking financial support to finalise the budget and expenditure for this initiative.

-This conference will be an important next step for the Cicada Project to advance conversation and public engagement in the area of restorative justice and will bring together survivors, community members, and agencies to:
+This will be an important next step for Transforming Justice Australia to advance conversation and public engagement in the area of restorative justice and will bring together survivors, community members, and agencies to:

 Listen to survivors and provide safe spaces for people to speak about the impact of the trauma they have experienced